SQream/sqream_docs/operational_guides/foreign_tables.rst

 Planning for Data Staging
 -------------------------

-For the following examples, we will want to interact with a CSV file.
-Here's a peek at the table contents:
+For the following examples, we will interact with a CSV file.

-.. csv-table:: nba.csv
-   :file: nba-t10.csv
-   :widths: auto
-   :header-rows: 1

 The file is stored on :ref:`s3`, at ``s3://sqream-demo-data/nba_players.csv``.
 We will make note of the file structure, to create a matching ``CREATE_EXTERNAL_TABLE`` statement.